 Alan J. Knauf, Partner

 Alan J. Knauf concentrates his law practice in environmental, municipal, land use and real estate law, and civil litigation and appeals.
 He represents businesses, developers, municipalities, landowners and citizens on issues including hazardous waste and petroleum spill cleanup, brownfield development, environmental impact review, water pollution and wetlands, zoning and planning, project siting, alternative energy, municipal law, and commercial real estate.
 Mr. Knauf is attorney for the Town of Huron in Wayne County, New York.
-He is designated by Best Lawyers® as the Land Use and Zoning Litigation “Lawyer of the Year” for 2016 in Rochester, NY (his third “Lawyer of the Year” designation).
+He is designated by Best Lawyers® as the Environmental Litigation “Lawyer of the Year” for 2018 in Rochester, NY (his fourth “Lawyer of the Year” designation).
 Mr. Knauf is listed in Best Lawyers in America® for Environmental Litigation, Land Use and Zoning Law, and Land Use and Zoning Litigation.
-He is also listed with Super Lawyers in the areas of Environmental Law, Environmental Litigation, and Real Estate Law.
+He is also listed with Super Lawyers in the areas of Environmental Law, Environmental Litigation, Land Use and Zoning Law and Real Estate Law.

-Mr. Knauf is a former Chair of the Environmental Law Section of the New York State Bar Association, and a member of the Section on Environment, Energy and Resources of the American Bar Association.
+Mr. Knauf is a former Chair of the Environmental Law Section of the New York State Bar Association, Co-Chair of the Committee on Land Use and Environment of the Real Property Law Section of the New York State Bar Association, and a member of the Section on Environment, Energy and Resources of the American Bar Association.
 He was founding Chairperson of the Environmental Law Committee of the Monroe County Bar Association.
 He has also served as Chairman of the Real Estate Council of the Monroe County Bar Association, and Chairman of the Center for Environmental Information, Inc. Mr. Knauf has taught Environmental Law at the Rochester Institute of Technology and the University of Rochester, and is a frequent lecturer at continuing education programs.

 Mr. Knauf received a B.S.C.E. in Environmental Engineering from M.I.T. and a J.D. from the University of Michigan, where he was the President of the Law School Student Senate.
 He is admitted to the bars of New York, Florida, the U.S. Supreme Court, and various other federal courts.